ameenat-afolabi/Flashcard_app/README.md

 ## Lab 1

 ### App Description
-This app shows teh basic development of how to add and customize views to be displayed on the screen
+This app shows the basic development of how to add and customize views to be displayed on the screen.

 ### App Walk-though